Finding Optimal Diverse Feature Sets with Alternative Feature Selection: Experimental Design

 \subsubsection{Prediction}

-As prediction models, we use decision trees~\cite{breiman1984classification} and random forests with 100 trees \cite{breiman2001random}.
-Both these models admit learning complex, non-linear dependencies from the data.
-We leave the hyperparameters of the models at their defaults, except for using information gain instead of Gini impurity as the split criterion, to be consistent with our parametrization of filter feature-selection methods.
-Preliminary experiments with a k-nearest neighbors classifier yielded similar insights paired with a lower average prediction performance.

-Note that tree models also carry out feature selection themselves, i.e., they are embedded feature-selection approaches.
-Thus, they may not use all features from the alternative feature sets.
-However, this is not a problem for our study.
-We are interested in which performance the models achieve if they are limited to certain feature sets, not if and how they use each feature from these sets.
+As prediction models, we use decision trees~\cite{breiman1984classification}, which admit learning complex, non-linear dependencies from the data.
+Preliminary experiments with random forests~\cite{breiman2001random} and k-nearest neighbors yielded similar insights.
+We leave the trees' hyperparameters at their defaults, except for using information gain instead of Gini impurity as the split criterion, to be consistent with our filter feature-selection methods.
+Note that tree models also select features themselves, so they may not use all features from the alternative feature sets.
+However, this is not an issue for our study.
+We are interested in which performance the models achieve if limited to certain feature sets, not how they use each available feature.